 - Better to spend longer times on the river

 As we said, punting in Cambridge is big business.
 There used to only be a few companies, now there are many at different locations around Cambridge.
 To make things nice and easy we’ve put all the different areas onto a map and explained exactly what’s on offer.

 The furthest North on the map.
 Quayside is a beautiful area along the river with lots of bars and restaurants overlooking the water.
-A number of punting companies situated here offer both self-hire and chauffeured tours.
+A number of Cambridge punting companies situated here offer both self-hire and chauffeured tours.
 This is arguably where you’ll find the most companies so you can decide which one takes your fancy.
-For an authentic punting experience we recommend The Traditional Punting Company, Scudamores, Cambridge Punters or Scholars Punting.
+For an authentic punting experience we recommend: The Traditional Punting Company, Scudamore’s, Cambridge Punters or Scholars Punting.

 Are any of the companies at Quayside that different?
 Not really, most companies have a long history and good reputations.
-They’ll all be competing for your custom so you can shop around for the best option.
+They’ll all be competing for your customers so you can shop around for the best option.
 Your best bet is to go down, take a look at the companies and see which one is for you.